Ophrys holosericea

 Ophrys holosericea, the late spider orchid, is a species of flowering plant in the family Orchidaceae, native to western and central Europe and the Mediterranean region.
 There has been considerable confusion about the identity of this species and the correct spelling of its name.

+This species is pollinated by Eucera bees, deceived by the flower that mimics a female bee.